 Typically, you will want to install WordPress either in the ‘root’ directory of your server (i.e. what visitors see when they type in your domain address – e.g. www.mydomain.com) or in a subfolder of your domain (e.g. www.mydomain.com/blog).

-Depending on your needs and your digital strategy, you may also decide to do things like:
+Depending on what you want to achieve and your digital business strategy, you may also decide to do things like:

 - Register multiple domain names for different products or services,